Religion and belief: some surveys and statistics

 In the British Social Attitudes Survey, when asked ‘medical research on embryos should probably or definitely be allowed’, 61% of religious respondents agreed, compared to 77% non-religious respondents.

-On bishops in the House of Lords
+On establishment and bishops in the House of Lords

 A 2012 YouGov poll found that 58% of Britons do not believe that bishops should sit in the House of Lords.
 65% of people think that bishops are out of touch with public opinion.